-Effective December 15, 2017 Permit application processing within Environmental Health Services will end at 4:30 p.m.
-This includes, but is not limited to burning permits, temporary food permits, pool operator permits, well and septic permits, etc. Permits can be applied for between the hours of 8:00 a.m. and 4:30 p.m.
-This does not apply to picking up permits that have previously been approved.
+Effective December 15, 2017 Fee collections and permit application processing within Environmental Health Services will end at 4:30 p.m.
+This includes, but is not limited to burning permits, temporary food permits, pool operator permits, well and septic permits, etc. Permits can be applied and paid for between the hours of 8:00 a.m. and 4:30 p.m.

 Environmental Health Services has updated the procedure for obtaining an open burning permit.
 In the past, only walk- ins were accepted.
 Currently we will taking mail-in and online applications in addition to the walk-in process.

 The fee for the permit is $15 Fee Schedule.
 The office accepts cash, checks (made payable to Frederick County Health Department) and Visa/Mastercard.
 Visa/Mastercard is accepted in person from 8:00 a.m. to 4:00 p.m.
 ONLY.
 Credit Card payments cannot be made over the phone, throughthe mail or online.
 Debit cards are NOT accepted at this time.